 We hope you didn’t eat in the past hour — some of these foods and the ways in which they end up on your plate are hard to stomach.
-This list breaks down the top 10 foods that have stirred up the most controversy, whether it’s due to sustainability issues, animal welfare concerns, ethical dilemmas or sheer grossness.
+This list breaks down the top 10 controversial food topics that have stirred up the most controversy, whether it’s due to sustainability issues, animal welfare concerns, ethical dilemmas or sheer grossness.
 You may find yourself reconsidering your own food choices by the time you finish reading.

 1. Foie gras